Thedevmaker2000/Streamline/README.md

 # Streamline
 Streamline is a Torrent Downloader and Streamer.
+Unlike most python torrent downloader and streamers, This uses peerflix as its streaming service for instead of webtorrent-cli because of restrictions with magnet links.